-Whether or not chemicals from plastic bottles really leach into water, there’s no doubt that water starts to taste like plastic when it’s sat in a bottle for a long time, especially in high temperatures.
+Whether or not chemicals from plastic bottles leach into the water, there’s no doubt that water starts to taste like plastic when it’s sat in a bottle for a long time, especially in high temperatures.

 Read more about food-safe plastics.

 In an actual SHTF situation, you probably won’t care whether your emergency water contains some chemicals.
 The real-life risk of dying from dehydration outweighs the risk of ingesting some chemicals.